 Source: Innovation Starts with Defining the Right Constraints. by Fiona Murray and Elsbeth Johnson, on Harvard Business Review website.

 Some assumptions will be obvious; others may be hidden or disguised.

 - “………….. is the cause.”

 - “The planned change will be fiercely resisted.”

 - “Culture is the key issue.”

-Common intent ensures that everyone is working in unison, pursuing the same ends for the same reason.
+Common purpose ensures that everyone is working in unison, pursuing the same ends for the same reason.
 It is not synonymous with alignment, which lives solely in the mind.
-Intent inhabits not just the mind but also the heart.
+Purpose inhabits not just the mind but also the heart.
 In the Japanese and Chinese languages, heart and mind are the same word: kokoro and xin respectively.
 You can read more about kokoro here.

 Specify beneficiary value: In order to create the vision of realised potential you will need to determine the value requirements of each beneficiary group as it relates to your project.
 A beneficiary group is a group of entities that gain value from the enterprise in a particular way, such as customers, suppliers, or investors.

 The value specification process enables you to examine each member of the beneficiary set and determine: